Italy is famous all over the world for its culinary tradition. In this article, we have selected 10 appetizing vegan Italian dinner recipes for you.

-10. Tomatoes filed with rice
+10. Vegan italian dinner recipes: tomatoes filed with rice

 Remove the stalk and the cap of the tomatoes, then extract the pulp and keep it aside.
 Boil a spoon of rice per tomato in salted water for 5 minutes and mix it with the pulp that was removed.
 Then add a generous amount of crushed basil.
 With the proceeds fill the tomatoes, which are salted internally.
 In a baking dish, arrange thin potato slices with oil and place the tomatoes on them.
 Cover each tomato with the previously cut cap, add oil and bake at 170 ° C for 45 minutes.

-9. Vegan casoncelli
+9. Vegan Italian dinner recipes: vegan casoncelli

 Mix the flour with water and let the covered dough rest for 20 minutes.
 Then chop a sprig of rosemary, blend it with the chickpeas and 2 tablespoons of soy sauce.
 Flour the work surface and roll out the dough by dividing it into 2 strips.
 Put the filling in a pastry bag and distribute by strip into small balls making the casoncelli as in the traditional recipe.
 Peel the apples, cut them into pieces and cook them with half a glass of water and a little salt for 15 minutes, then blend.
 Once the casoncelli are cooked, drain with the pureed apples, salt, a drizzle of oil, raisins, lemon and orange zest.